aw/picolisp-kv/README.md

 # Redis-inspired key/value store written in PicoLisp

-This program mimics functionality of a [Redis](https://redis.io) in-memory database, but is designed specifically for [PicoLisp](https://picolisp.com) applications without on-disk persistence.
+This program mimics functionality of a [Redis](https://redis.io) in-memory database, but is designed specifically for [PicoLisp](https://picolisp.com) applications with optional on-disk persistence.

 The included `server.l` and `client.l` can be used to send and receive _"Redis-like"_ commands over TCP or UNIX named pipess.